iesoftwaredeveloper/hackerrank/csharp/arrays/maximumsubarray/README.md

 - A single postive number.
 When all numbers are negative except for one entry then the sub-array will be of size 1.
 - Maximum value of zero.
 When the maximum entry is zero, this is the equivalent of all negative values.

+#### Negative Values

+A slight change to the algorithm will allow for less than zero sum.
+This allows for the edge cases where the highest value is 0 or where all of the values are negative.

+This slight change can be applied to just computing the sum or computing the actual sub-array.

+By moving the check for a current sum of less than zero to after the maximum sum is tested you can now detect both of these edge cases.
 ## Implementation: The subarray

 In this implementation we want to know what the actual sub-array is that has the largest sum.
 We are not concerned with the actual sum, just that the sub-array will contain the values that will result in the maximum sum.